Braver Angels: National conventions

-Braver Angels states that it seeks to build a national movement and, since 2018, it has sponsored conventions for its members across the United States.
+Braver Angels says it seeks to build a national movement and has sponsored conventions for its members across the United States since 2018.
 For its first convention, in June 2018, Braver Angels selected 72 conservative and 72 liberal delegates.
 The organization reported that over 100 delegates signed "An American Declaration."
-In their declaration, the signers claim to represent 3,100 members in a call for an end of political polarization and their affirmation of "a shared faith that this land we love will again be touched by the better angels of our nature."
+In the declaration, the signers claim to represent 3,100 members in calling for an end to political polarization and affirming "a shared faith that this land we love will again be touched by the better angels of our nature."
 The convention had musical performances by Peter Yarrow, Dana LaCroix, and Steve Seskin.

 Utah Gov. Spencer Cox at the 2023 national convention of Braver Angels, Gettysburg PA.

-The 2019 convention was held in St. Louis, MO.
+The 2019 convention was held in St. Louis.
 The delegates passed a platform and heard from speakers, including leaders from Black Lives Matter NY and the Tea Party in Cincinnati.
-The 2020 convention, planned for Charlotte, NC, was cancelled due to the COVID pandemic.
+The 2020 convention, planned for Charlotte, NC, was canceled due to the COVID pandemic.

-At its July 2023 convention in Gettysburg, PA, a featured speaker was Utah Gov. Spencer Cox, who created the "Disagree Better" initiative of the National Governors Association.
-Gettysburg was chosen for the association with Abraham Lincoln, source of the "better angels" plea for national unity.
+At its July 2023 convention in Gettysburg, a featured speaker was Utah Governor Spencer Cox, who created the National Governors Association's "Disagree Better" initiative.
+Gettysburg was chosen for its association with Abraham Lincoln, source of the "better angels" plea for national unity.
 The convention included music and political sketches.
-A performance by Gangstagrass began with a skit, with co-founder Bill Doherty in a barber's chair getting a haircut by local barber.
-During the skit, Hawk Newsome of Black Lives Matter, chided the audience for "snickering" he'd heard when he had talked about reparations.
+A performance by Gangstagrass began with a skit, with co-founder Bill Doherty in a barber's chair getting a haircut from a local barber.
+During the skit, Hawk Newsome of Black Lives Matter chided the audience for "snickering" he'd heard when he had talked about reparations.